andysworkshop/stm32plus/README.md

 A quick guide to flashing using OpenOCD
 =======================================

-At the time of writing the lastest version of openocd is 0.6.1 and it contains full support for the STM32 connected via JTAG and also via ST-Link (e.g. the STM32F4DISCOVERY board).
+At the time of writing the lastest version of openocd is 0.6.1 and it contains full support for the STM32 connected via JTAG and also via ST-Link (e.g. the STM32F4DISCOVERY  and STM32VLDISCOVERY boards).
 The following guide assumes that you are using either Linux or Windows with a Unix-like shell (cygwin or mingw) and that you have built the binaries.

 Flashing the stm32f4discovery board
 -----------------------------------